My Old Kentucky Home State Park

 Admire the beautiful grounds of My Old Kentucky Home State Park in the 39-site campground near Bardstown.
 Convenience is guaranteed with utility hookups, a central service building housing showers and rest rooms, and a dump station.
 A grocery store and a laundry are nearby across the street from the park.
 Pets are allowed if restrained.
 Closed for season from November 13 to March 15.

-My Old Kentucky Home State Park offers a variety of meeting facilities suitable for any size group.
-Menus are available for breakfast, lunch and dinners for group bookings.
-Please call park for helpful information.
-For more information about hosting a group or wedding CLICK HERE.
+My Old Kentucky Home State Park offers a variety of indoor and outdoor venues that can entertain any group size.
+Catering menus are available for group bookings.
+For your customized proposal or more information about hosting a wedding, meeting or event CLICK HERE.

 The Stephen Foster Story